MeSugar/ft_irc/README.md

 # Description

-Internet Relay Chat
-The goal of this project is to write an IRC server to work with a real IRC client.
+The goal of this project is to write an IRC (Internet Relay Chat) server to work with a real IRC client.

 From subject:
 ```